 Student Research Symposium

 The annual Student Research Symposium provides an opportunity for UAFS students to present what they have learned from their research experience to fellow students, faculty, and the community.
-The Student Research Symposium includes poster and oral presentation sessions across all academic disciplines.
+The Student Research Symposium includes poster, oral, and music/visual arts presentation sessions across all academic disciplines.
 This year's symposium is scheduled for noon to 2 p.m.
 Friday, April 5, 2024.
 Poster presentations will be in Boreham Library while oral presentations will take place in Boreham Library and the Pendergraft Health Sciences Center.
 Please view the symposium booklet for a full schedule of presentations.

 Students actively carrying out research should apply.
 Students not involved in research are encouraged to attend and learn about the broad range of research being done at UAFS.
 This symposium allows students to learn from one another and become involved in interdisciplinary discourse.

 - Ask a faculty member to sponsor your presentation.